Denicos Allen

-College football
+College career

 A native of Ohio, Allen played college football at Michigan State from 2010 to 2013, registering 278 total tackles.
 He helped lead the 2013 Michigan State Spartans football team to a Big Ten Conference championship and a victory over Stanford in the 2014 Rose Bowl.

-Professional football
+Professional career

 Allen played in 4 preseason games for the Tampa Bay Buccaneers in 2014 before being cut.
 He was signed to their practice squad on November 25, 2014.

-He played for the Saskatchewan Roughriders of the Canadian Football League in 2015, appearing in three games, two as a starter, and registering 17 tackles.
+He played for the Saskatchewan Roughriders of the CFL in 2015, appearing in three games, two as a starter, and registering 17 tackles.